benoitc/dnssd_erlang/README.md

 dnssd_erlang is an interface to Apple's Bonjour DNS Service Discovery implementation.
 Bonjour allows applications to browse, resolve and register network services via link-local multicast DNS on the local network and via unicast DNS over the internet.
 In the later case if the service is running behind a NAT gateway Bonjour will only advertise it if a port forward can be negotiated via NAT-PMP or uPNP (which is attempted automatically).

+####Development Status
+The API and functionality provided aren't yet set in stone.
+If you use this or would like to, I'd like your [feedback](andrew.tj.id.au/email).

 ## Prerequisites

 Apple Bonjour or compatible API with the appropriate development files available.
 If you are not running OS X or Linux with Avahi you will likely have to massage the build flags.